VEnghed/AlgoViz/README.md

-# AlgoViz
+# AlgoWiz

-A web app that visualizes path-finding algorithms.
+This is the home of Algot Wizzim, the algorithm wizard.
+He vizualizes algorithms.